syndesisio/syndesis.io/content/community/engineering_guidelines.md

 A Task is a simple GitHub issue linked to an Epic (but without a specific label).

 But what about epics as known from Scrum ?
-As explained above ZenHub Epics are reserverd for user stories, so we introduced a label "Scenario" which can be attached to an Epic to mark it as a bigger story, which needs to be broken down in simple Epics.
+Since ZenHub Epics are reserverd for user stories, we introduced a label "Scenario" which can be attached to an Epic to mark it as a bigger story, which needs to be broken down in simple Epics.
-Epics which originate from a _Scenario_ are linked to this Scenario.
+Epics which originate from a _Scenario_ are linked back to this Scenario.
+Scenarios only play a role in the planning to cut out Epics.
+There is no work done directly on Scenarios.

-Agreed, _That_ is confusing on first sight.
-So lets summarizes the relationships and clarify this structure a bit:
+Agreed, _that_ is confusing on first sight.So lets summarizes the relationships and clarify this structure a bit:

 | Scrum | ZenHub | GitHub | Description |
 | ----- | ------ | ------ | ----------- |